 Now, let the venison rest for two to three hours in the refrigerator.
 Within this time, the baking soda will ideally get mixed with the deer meat and the baking soda’s alkalize loosen the meat fiber and make it hard to keep bonds together.

-Since the fiber bonds loosen so, the meat will tender when cooking.
+Since the fiber bonds loosen, the meat will be tender when cooking.

 Step 3 – Rinse the meat